The Queen's Gambit: A Complete Guide to 1.d4 d5 2.c4

 Why the Queen's Gambit Matters

-For White, it offers reliable, theory-backed plans.
+It provides trustworthy plans supported by theory for White.
 In the Exchange Variation, cxd5 exd5 sets up the minority attack with b4 and b5 targeting c6.
-In the Accepted, White develops with Bxc4, castles fast, and pushes e4 or d5 to open lines against Black’s queenside and king.
+In the Accepted, White develops with Bxc4, castles fast, and pushes e4 or d5 to open lines against Black's queenside and king.
+If you're weighing the Queen's Gambit against the rest of White's mainstream first-move choices (Italian, Ruy Lopez, Scotch, London), our complete White-side decision tree places it in context with each rating band's recommendation.

-The Queen’s Gambit is a gateway to core positional themes.
-You will see isolated queen’s pawns in Tarrasch lines, hanging pawns in Orthodox and Tartakower setups, and the minority attack in Exchange structures.
-These patterns reappear in systems such as the Nimzo-Indian and the Caro-Kann Defense Panov-Botvinnik, making your study time pay off across openings.
+The Queen's Gambit is a gateway to core positional themes.
+You will see isolated queen's pawns in Tarrasch lines, hanging pawns in Orthodox and Tartakower setups, and the minority attack in Exchange structures.
+These patterns reappear across openings, making study time pay off broadly.

 How Does the Queen's Gambit Work?